Feathered dinosaur: Primitive feather types

 Display feathers are also known from dinosaurs that are very primitive members of the bird lineage, or Avialae.
 The most primitive example is Epidexipteryx, which had a short tail with extremely long, ribbon-like feathers.
 Oddly enough, the fossil does not preserve wing feathers, suggesting that Epidexipteryx was either secondarily flightless, or that display feathers evolved before flight feathers in the bird lineage.
 Plumaceous feathers are found in nearly all lineages of Theropoda common in the northern hemisphere, and pennaceous feathers are attested as far down the tree as the Ornithomimosauria.
 The fact that only adult Ornithomimus had wing-like structures suggests that pennaceous feathers evolved for mating displays.

-Phylogeny and the inference of feathers in other dinosaurs
+Phylogeny and inference of feathers in other dinosaurs

 This technique, called phylogenetic bracketing, can also be used to infer the type of feathers a species may have had, since the developmental history of feathers is now reasonably well-known.
 All feathered species had filamentaceous or plumaceous (downy) feathers, with pennaceous feathers found among the more bird-like groups.
 The following cladogram is adapted from Godefroit et al., 2013.

 Grey denotes a clade that is not known to contain any feathered specimen at the time of writing, some of which have fossil evidence of scales.
 The presence or lack of feathered specimens in a given clade does not confirm that all members in a clade have the specified integument, unless corroborated with representative fossil evidence within clade members.

 The following cladogram is from Xu (2020).